Glinton, Cambridgeshire

 Glinton is a village in the north of the City of Peterborough unitary authority area in Cambridgeshire, England.
 Historically in Northamptonshire, it has a population of 3,130 (2001 Census) and consists of about 1,200 dwellings.
 It is separated from the urban sprawl of Peterborough and the new township of Werrington by the A15, the Peterborough bypass.

 History

 The origin of the place name Glinton is uncertain.
 It may mean "village on the Glym brook" (i.e. the Brook Drain) or could possibly be derived from the Old Danish klint (hill), or Middle Low German glinde (enclosure or fence) or the Old English glente, meaning look-out place.

-Glinton was mentioned in the Domesday Book and evidence suggests that it dates from prehistory.
+Glinton is mentioned in the Domesday Book of 1086, and evidence suggests that the village dates from prehistory.
 There is evidence of early settlement at Glinton, dating back to the Iron Age.
 Extensive Roman remains, including a preserved well, were found during construction of the A15 bypass in 1996, as well as a fine example of a medieval drainage system.
-Further Roman remains were found in Peakirk Road near the junction with the High Street and it is thought that the area was the site of a Roman farmstead that supplied the larger settlement of Werrington.
+Further Roman remains were found in Peakirk Road near the junction with the High Street, and it is thought that the area was the site of a Roman farmstead that supplied the larger settlement of Werrington.